eigenhombre/organa/README.md

 ([here](https://github.com/eigenhombre/blorg) is a previous attempt), but HTML is far easier to manipulate in Clojure using Hiccup or Enlive.
 The current code relies on one to export Org Mode to HTML first (with a few keystrokes in Emacs).
-The program parses parsing that, and modifies the parse tree as needed to create cross links to other posts, etc.
+The program parses the exported HTML, and modifies the parse tree as needed to create cross links to other posts, etc.

 # Workflow